yemiobolo/Alpha-Airline-Analysis/README.md

 ## Data Exploration and Transformations
 I performed some basic and advanced transformations on the dataset using both Excel functions and formulas.
 Some of these are;
-1. Date part extraction to extract/dissect the date into multiple data components using the *Text function*
+--Date part extraction to extract/dissect the date into multiple data components using the *Text function*

 ![](https://github.com/yemiobolo/Alpha-Airline-Analysis/blob/main/Flight%20folder/Flight%20text%20function.PNG)

-2. The multiplication formula to ascertain revenue after 10% tax deduction.
+--The multiplication formula to ascertain revenue after 10% tax deduction.

 ![](https://github.com/yemiobolo/Alpha-Airline-Analysis/blob/main/Flight%20folder/Flight%20multiply%20formula.PNG)

-3. The Vlookup to look for and merge specified values across sheets.
+--The Vlookup to look for and merge specified values across sheets.

 ![](https://github.com/yemiobolo/Alpha-Airline-Analysis/blob/main/Flight%20folder/Flights%20Vlookup.PNG)

-6. Power BI Dax functions.
+--Power BI Dax functions.

 ## Creating Dimensions Table
 A date dimension contains all information about a certain date and makes analyzing data as efficiently and accurate as possible.
 The most commonly known date attributes are: day, week, month, quarter and year.
 Here I created four date dimension table;